I tried Bon Appétit’s Best Chicken Parmesan recipe and here’s what happened.

 A few key things separate this parm from the rest of the pack.

 - The number one difference is marinating the chicken in EVOO, lemon juice, garlic and salt before dredging in flour, egg and breadcrumbs.
 I would have never thought to marinate the chicken and then dredge it directly into the flour before this recipe.
 Never.
 But it makes all the difference.

 - Cutlet thickness.
 I have always, always believed in the thinest cutlet possible.
 But using a cutlet 1/3 inch thick results in a much juicier cutlet.
 This is one area where I’m not totally sold yet.
 But it was damn juicy!

 - Next, they call for panko and I’ve always been an advocate for classic Italian seasoned breadcrumbs.
 The panko really did create an incredible crunch that held up to the sauce.
 It felt wrong doing it, and frankly, is a lot more work to get the panko to adhere evenly, but it was worth it.

-- finally, the next significant difference was the frying.
-I’ve always believed in a shallow pan fry for my cutlets and Bon Appetite went more in the deep fry approach meaning using enough oil in a dutch oven to ensure the cutlets floated and didn’t make contact with the bottom of the pot which prevented uneven browning.
+- Finally, the next significant difference was the frying.
+I’ve always believed in a shallow pan fry for my cutlets.
+Bon Appetite on the other hand, went with the deep fry approach using enough oil in a dutch oven to ensure the cutlets floated, and didn’t make contact with the bottom of the pot, which prevents uneven browning.
 The result was a perfectly even golden brown crust.